KleeTaurus/BritishCouncil-LearnEnglishKids/README.md

 # British Council - Learn English Kids

-All resources list in here are used for english learning for my kids.
-All of them are free and you can watch the video in British Council official website or youtube.
-I recommented you to download the app "playtime" on your mobile phone if you are using iPhone, It's very nice for kids learning.
+All resources list in this page are used for english learning purpose(just for my kids and me ^_^).
+All of them are free and you can watch these videos on British Council official website or youtube.
+I recommented you to download the app named "playtime" on app store if you are using an iPhone, It's very nice for kids learning.

+This fantastic learning material also including worksheet, so you can do practise after watching the little story and you will find the answers at the end of transcript & worksheet section.

+Enjoy it!

 ## 01. Goldilocks and the three bears